“The transcendentally amazing Katy Vernon. ‘Present’ is probably the most eagerly anticipated local album of the fall” Rich Larson, SouthernMN.Com

 Singer of sad songs on a happy instrument!!

 Born and raised in London, UK, Katy now calls Minnesota home.
+She has written songs for as long as she can remember and is always happiest when she’s singing, even when dealing with some pretty tough challenges.
 Katy’s debut solo release was ‘Before I Forget’.
-This was both a tribute to her parents, whom she lost as a teen, but also an embrace of her new found joy of playing the ukulele and the new direction in her songwriting it inspired.
-Her latest ‘Present’ is scheduled for release in October, 2015.
+This was both a tribute to her parents, whom she lost as a teen, but also an embrace of her new solo direction after discovering the ukulele and the songwriting it inspired.

-Katy Vernon has used her enthusiasm and knowledge of the local ukulele crowd to organize and perform at her successful Annual Uke Fest Concert, now expanded to a two night celebration and fundraiser.
+Katy Vernon has also used her enthusiasm and knowledge of the local ukulele scene to organize and perform at her successful Annual Uke Fest Concert, now expanded to a two night celebration and fundraiser benefitting Arc GTC.
 Katy has been featured on TPT’s Almanac, WCCO’s Women Who Rock, The Current, KFAI, and more.
 In addition to clubs and festivals she has performed at venues including The Guthrie, The Cowles Center with the James Sewell Ballet, and even the Fitzgerald Theater with Garrison Keillor!

 In depth Bio: